 A FICO score is a credit score.

-LTV is calculated by dividing the loan amount by the purchase amount of the home.
+LTV is calculated by dividing the loan amount by the home’s purchase amount.
 A higher down payment means a lower LTV ratio.
 Lenders prefer a lower LTV ratio and will charge less for these loans.

 DTI is one of the determining factors when qualifying for a mortgage.
-In general, lenders like the debt-to-income ratio lower than 36%, with no more than 28% of debt for a mortgage or rent.
+Lenders generally like a debt-to-income ratio lower than 36%, with no more than 28% of debt for a mortgage or rent.
 However, some borrowers may qualify for a mortgage with a DTI ratio as high as 43%.

 Mortgage Basics: Mortgage Insurance